LagoVista/docs/About/Company.md

 to a very small number of programmers in the world for his work with Windows Mobile.
 To this day Kevin D. Wolf has annually been reawarded this honor.

-After a decade of building mobile apps, In 2015 Software Logsitics again began to shift it's focus to the Internet of Things or IoT.
+After a decade of building mobile apps, In 2015 Software Logistics began to shift it's focus to the Internet of Things or IoT.
-Prior to starting Software Logistics, Kevin D. Wolf developed hardware and software for embedded systems for Weigh-Tronix
+Prior to starting Software Logistics, Kevin D. Wolf developed hardware and software for embedded systems for Weigh-Tronix so transitioning back to controlling hardware with software was a natural fit.
+After designing numerous microcontroller based circuit board including the NiVek quadcopter platform, Software Logistics started spending some time really understanding what is involved with an IoT solution.

+As with any software solution there are many common components to building an IoT application.
+Software Logistics has had great success in the past building data driven solutions so in the second half of 2016 work was begun creating a design for a secure data driven platform to build IoT applications where the focus is on configuration not coding, but allows the right set of integration points to add custom code as necessary.

+Software Logistics plans to launch their NuvIoT platform with a limited set of beta customers in the fall of 2017 and general availability in early 2018.